miguelgimenezgimenez/django-elastic/README.md

 **API**

-To run the api you will have to have docker installed and  run:
+To run the api you will have to have docker installed and run from the  :

     $ docker-compose up